 Kodi search not working on addons

-If you’ve been using Kodi v.18 Leia, you may find that the search function in your addons is not working.
-This is because you may be using addons that have not been properly updated for Kodi 18.
+If you’ve been using Kodi 19 (Matrix), you may find that the search function in your addons is not working.
+This is because you may be using addons that have not been properly updated for Kodi 19.

 When you use an addon search function, that addon caches information so that you can easily retrieve a result from the search.
-Kodi 18 changes some of the Python code requirements for the search function, making it so that any addon not properly updated to match will fail to have its built-in search function working.
+Kodi 19 changes some of the Python code requirements, making it so that any addon not properly updated to match will fail to work properly.

 There are a number of issues related to streams stuttering.
 For example, your internet speed may not be fast enough to handle the 4K or HD stream, and this may result in more buffering.
 However, especially with 4K, there’s a good chance your device may not be able to handle the higher quality video.